 Back in the 1980s, our President and CEO, Dale M. Krause, J.D., LL.M., began his career as an estate planning attorney.
-He became ingrained in a dilemma many professionals face: how do I help my clients avoid losing everything in the event of a long-term care need?
+He became ingrained in a dilemma many financial professionals face: how do I help my clients protect their savings as they age and face a potential long-term care need?
 His answer was insurance.
-No matter what stage of the long-term care process a client is in, there's an insurance product that can help protect their hard-earned savings.
+No matter what stage of the process a client is in, there is an insurance product that can help protect their hard-earned assets.